Monday, October 23, 2017

 Wines of all styles

-This list is nonexhaustive and so many other things could be added, yet that's a lot of reasons and diversities that explain quite obviously why it is impossible for all the Bordeaux Wines to taste the same!!!
+This list is nonexhaustive and so many other things could be added, yet there are many reasons and diversities that explain quite obviously why it is impossible for all the Bordeaux Wines to taste the same!!!

 The comment cited above made on Facebook in response to "Le Monde" article is in my opinion the perfect example of the mass with a narrow, critical and reducing mind and spirit, and it is offensive in the eyes of all the other Bordeaux producers who are trying to change that image of "Bordeaux is 2 banks only and all wines taste alike".